FydeOS/Kang/README.md

-# Kang Tester
+# Kang

+## What is this thing

-Test harness for ArcHeroNG: a small utility to check basic functionalities of Android.
+Kang is a test harness we develop for testing ArcHeroNG.
+In a nutshell, it's a small utility to check basic functionalities of Android.

 ## Building